 Conclusively, SAE’s levels of driving automation provide guidelines for categorizing the evolution of vehicles and their autonomous capabilities.
 Level 0 vehicles provide no automation and require full human control to operate.
 Level 1 and 2 vehicles both include assisted driving technologies, but level 2 vehicles differ in which the technologies work simultaneously together.
 Level 3, 4, and 5 vehicles include automation driving technologies.
 Level 3 vehicles provide limited automation capabilities that are conditional, level 4 vehicles provide full automation under most circumstances, and level 5 vehicles provide full automation under all circumstances.

 Robust self-driving vehicle features continue to progress with the diffusion of innovative technology in engineering application.
-There is still a long road ahead in validating the safety of self-driving systems, but each step of progress brings the world closer to a driverless future.
+There is still a long road ahead in validating the safety of self-driving systems, but each step of progress brings the world closer to a driverless future of mobility.

 At RGBSI, we deliver total workforce management, engineering, quality lifecycle management, and IT solutions that provide strategic partnership for organizations of all sizes.
 As an organization of engineering experts, we understand the importance of modernization.
 Our engineering solutions provide clients with agility and enhancement through optimizing the value chain to meet industry protocols and full product specifications.
 Learn more about our automation and digital engineering services